Ashik-Domain/Ashik-Domain/README.md

 - 🌐 **Cloud Web App Deployments**
   Live deployments of web applications on **Hostinger**, **AWS**, and **DigitalOcean** for production-ready environments, ensuring scalability and uptime for end users.

-- 🌐 **Cloud Web App on Elastic Beanstalk**
-  Containerized and deployed a web app using **Elastic Beanstalk** for dynamic, scalable hosting.

 ---